TanyaGupta98/Peer_Assigment_Getting_Cleaning_Data/README.md

 The working directory for this assignment is the UCI HAR Dataset folder.
 Dplyr package was required to run this script.

 1.Merge data - training and test data to create as one data set

-2. Extract only measurment on mean and standard deviation for each measurment 3.Using activity name in the data set
+2. Extract only measurment on mean and standard deviation for each measurment.

+3.Using activity name in the data set

 4.Appropriately labels the data set with descriptive variable names.

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.